 For patients with gingivitis, we focus on eliminating harmful bacteria while improving oral hygiene to reverse gingivitis and prevent the development of chronic periodontal disease.
 The treatments we recommend to address gingivitis will depend on the patient, their medical history, and any potential risk factors.
 Treatment recommendations might include more frequent professional cleanings and examinations, antibacterial rinses or trays, and additional at-home oral hygiene recommendations such as the use of prescription toothpaste, mouthwash, and a water flosser.

-Once periodontal disease has developed, it cannot be reversed.
+Periodontal disease is chronic, meaning once it has developed it cannot be reversed.
 For patients with periodontitis, our treatment recommendations will vary based on the patient's needs and the severity of the infection.
 In addition to more frequent professional dental cleanings, treatments for managing periodontitis include:

 • Antibiotics - Antibiotics are typically prescribed to help address more advanced periodontal disease.
 These antibiotics may be administered orally or applied via a rinse or gel.